Added 24 September 2004. Last updated 29 March 2026: matched species entries to current classification.

 The Family Salamandridae: Newts and Salamanders

-Genus Mertensiella - Caucasian and Lycian Salamanders
+Genus Mertensiella - Caucasian Salamander

 The genus is characterised by a generally slim build, protruding eyes, clearly visible parotoid glands, the ability to autotomise (drop the tail, lizard-fashion) and an upward-pointing spur in males on the upper side of the tail base.